ebmgt/Wage_ratio/files/HealthCare.md

 The plot at the bottom of this page adds large healthcare institutions to the Google-Microsoft plot.

 ### The Mayo Clinic data is plausible
+#### CEO change and hotspotting to identify and help units with low well-being within a large healthcare system
 While the quality of the Glassdoor data can be challenged due to the representativeness of the volunteer respondents, the non-specificity of what is being measured, and other concerns, the Mayo Clinic rankings are plausible and the results suggest the Mayo Clinic, like Google and Microsoft, required a similar number of years after introducing major organizational change before positive impact on Glassdoor rankings occurred.

 According to a report by Shanafelt and Noseworthy in 2017, the Mayo Clinic started serially measuring well-being in 2010 and implemented hotspotting to help selected departments: